 At Huon Bush Retreats, we take responsibility for our own environmental management.
 Huon Nature Trust, which owns the land, has been set up to allow people to contribute to the protection of land and natural values in the area.

 The cabins are built entirely of steel to be extremely fire resistant.
 This allows each cabin to be nestled in it’s own environment, in close contact with the surrounding forest instead of the usual 30 metre clearing.
 Cabins are fully insulated and heated by modern wood fired heaters.
 We grow more wood on site than we consume.

-Twelve volt, solar generated electricity operates the lights and music throughout the entire site.
-At reception, we convert this 12 volt electricity to 240 volt to run our office equipment etc. We can charge guest mobile phones, computers, cameras etc at reception.
+Twelve volt, solar generated electricity operates the lights, music and USB outlets at each cabin and tipee.
+At reception, we convert this 12 volt electricity to 240 volt to run our office equipment etc. We can charge guest computers, cameras etc at reception, with limited availability.

 During periods of low sunlight, we sometimes have to supplement the solar input with a petrol generator.

 Water quality protection

 Our water quality is preserved firstly by not mixing clean water with sewage.
 To achieve this we use dry composting Natureloo toilets.
 Composting toilets mean there is no black water discharge and halves our total water consumption.
 Our waste water treatment first separates grease, then lint and particles.
 The remaining grey water goes to evapo-transpiration beds that keep untreated waste water out of the water table but still returns it to the earth.
 Most is then taken up by plants that use the dissolved nutrients to benefit their growth.